×

 This depends on what happened to your car keys.
 Most insurance companies, under comprehensive coverage, will provide some coverage if your car keys are stolen.
 Replacing car keys for fancy models can cost up to $1000.

 Not directly, but they could help you in the process.
 If you’ve roadside assistance in your insurance policy, they might send someone to help you unlock the door.
-The coverage will cover the cost of sending out someone.
+The coverage will cover the cost of sending someone out.
 But you’ll have to bear the expenses of replacing the lost key.

 Related Posts